toddbranch/ECE383/labs/lab4/index.md

 **Figure 2** - Example serial configuration for Tera Term.

+- You'll need the USB-UART driver - [download it here!](http://www.exar.com/common/content/default.aspx?id=10296)
+  - The UART port is the microUSB connector labeled as such - it's close to the programming port on your board
+  - Use the same cable you program the board with to communicate over UART
 - Note: Your "serial in" - i.e., where the computer is sending you data for the FPGA to read - pin is A16.
 Look at the datasheet to find the "serial out" pin location.
 - To avoid crossing clock domains, all your synchronous elements should be based on a 25 MHz clock.
 - Take advantage of the simulator in the openPICIDE.
 - Build converter modules (e.g., `ascii_to_nibble`, `nibble_to_ascii`, etc.).
-- Use the Xilinx-provided (available on the course website) `uart_tx6` and `uart_rx6` modules rather than writing your own UART controller.
+- Use the Xilinx-provided `uart_tx6` and `uart_rx6` modules rather than writing your own UART controller.
+  - They are available in the PicoBlaze files zip in the `UART_and_PicoTerm` folder
-  - The reference manual for these modules is available on the course website.
+  - The reference manual for these modules is available in the folder as well
   - You must create a module, `clk_to_baud`, that generates an enable signal that pulses high for one clock cycle.
 Based on the time between these pulses, your baud rate is 16 times that value.
 For example, if you have an enable pulse once every 1 ms, your baud rate is (1 / (16 * 1ms)) = 62,500 baud.
   - You will probably need to manually create the `write_buffer` signal rather than using PicoBlaze’s `write_strobe` signal due to timing issues.
 The